Be My Lady: Ratings

 Based on the data provided by AGB Nielsen, Be My Lady and Princess in the Palace only had a 0.6 difference in TV ratings.
 Princess in the Palace still had the upper hand after scoring 11.9% in Mega Manila.
 Be My Lady came close with 11.3% during its pilot episode.

 However, Be My Lady had a strong pilot episode based on nationwide TV ratings by Kantar/TNS Media.
 The Erich Gonzales-Daniel Matsunaga starer garnered 18.7%, which is twice that of Princess in the Palace's 8.2% national rating.

-Re-runs

-Be My Lady re-aired on Kapamilya Channel's Kapamilya Gold afternoon block, Kapamilya Online Live, and A2Z's Zuper Hapon from February 21 to December 30, 2022, replacing the rerun of Nang Ngumiti ang Langit and was replaced by the rerun of A Soldier's Heart.

-It re-aired on Jeepney TV from March 25 to August 23, 2019; January 18 to June 18, 2021; and from August 7, 2023 to June 14, 2024.